WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 Combobox is a combination of an input text box and a popup listbox containing options that help the user set the value of the text box.

-Combobox conforms to W3C WAI-ARIA authoring practices specified [here](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox).
+Combobox conforms to the [W3C WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox) ARIA 1.0 pattern.

 ## Instantiation